ianthehenry/inline/README.md

 I don't recommend that you use it.
 I rather like a lot of the design, such as the "bullet classes" and the way the gutter works, but I can't guarantee that it's stable enough to trust with any important data.

-I'll put a live demo up soon.
-In the meantime, cloning the repo and opening `index.html` will get you where you want to be.
+You can see a live demo at [ianthehenry.com/inline](https://ianthehenry.com/inline), or you can clone the repo and open `index.html`.

 # Features